Nkurunzizagashati/Group8_gcs2_shellScripting/README.md

-shell scripts is so amazing
+shell scripts are so amazing